harshbari-153/Claim-Justification/README.md

 ## Contribution

 This project was developed as part of an MTech dissertation.
 Contributions included scraping and processing a large dataset, developing efficient embeddings based on subject-predicate distance, and implementing a multi-class classification model for claim-justification matching.
 The project also explores the potential for optimized NLP techniques in detecting inconsistencies in various real-world scenarios.

----

-**License**
-This project is licensed under the MIT License - see the `LICENSE` file for details.